And now time for something completely different....

 Livingston, I presume

-On the 30 minute boat journey from our Finca on the Rio Dulce to the small town of Livingston, the scenery along the river got even more spectacular, large limestone cliffs towering above the river, trees and bright green tropical plants clinging to them, their roots hanging 10's of metres vertically down into
+On the 30 minute boat journey from our Finca on the Rio Dulce to the small town of Livingston, the scenery along the river got even more spectacular, large limestone cliffs towering above the river, trees and bright green tropical plants clinging to them, their roots hanging 10's of metres vertically down into the river

-the river for a much needed drink.
+for a much needed drink.
 The concentration of birds along the banks increased as we approached the point where the river emerges into the Caribbean at the town of Livingston, a sign that the fish life in the river was increasing.
 As we travelled along, recent rain clouds clung to the sides of the valley, adding a really atmospheric dimension to the whole journey.
 It's a truly beautiful stretch of river.

 Our final stop in Guate was the small town of Livingston on the Caribbean coast.
 Livingston is quite different from other towns in Guate due to the mix of its inhabitants, mostly of African origin, who were brought over as slaves, and their Garifuna culture that is unique to the Central American Caribbean coast.
 Walking around the town, the feel is much more that of a Caribbean island, the pace of life is much slower and the coloured timber buildings have the feel of an old fishing town, which of course it is.
 The tropical fruits and coconut bread on sale throughout the town only add to this feeling.
-The only thing lacking is a Caribbean quality beach as most of the ones around Livingston are
+The only thing lacking is a Caribbean quality beach as most of the ones around Livingston are not especially

 Livingston by day was somewhere that was very relaxing to lounge around, having lazy breakfasts on the waterfront while looking over the busy harbour.
 However the atmosphere at night was a little different and we didn't really enjoy walking around too much.
 We had heard they have pretty wild parties in town, but in our experience (admittedly on Sunday and Monday nights) it was pretty quiet at night, except for the gangs of kids who would hang around the main street, giving the atmosphere a vaguely threatening edge.